dataventure-io/sesame/README.md

 # sesame
-A web-controlled relay for the Raspberry Pi
+A demo program to drive a relay program using a Raspberry PI